kilojoules/windIO/docs/source/how_to_build_a_turbine_model.rst

     :language: yaml
     :lines: 826-828

-For each member, the users can define the hydrodynamic coefficients, the outer shape, and the structure.
+For each member, the users can define the hydrodynamic coefficients, the outer shape, and the internal structure.
 Currently, circular and rectangular cross-sections are supported for members' outer shapes.
 For members with circular cross-sections, the users can define the diameter as spanwise distributions: